SimonAmable/MySuccessAutomation/README.md

 GOOGLE_API_KEY: "AIzaSyDOC-your_key_here-V2vB"  # Replace with your Google API key

-Okay, here's a revised version of your GitHub README sections, incorporating better formatting and making it more engaging for readers:

-# README Sections

-## From Search to Submission on MySuccess: A Real-World Example 📄

-Let's paint a picture: you're a talented computer science student at Carleton University, eager to find a challenging software development co-op.
-This is where MySuccessAutomation comes in to transform your job hunt!

-Here's how it works:

-**1. Define Your Ideal Job:**

-*   Start by specifying your desired job keywords in the `personal_information.yaml` file.
-Think along the lines of: "Python," "Software Development," "Machine Learning," "AWS," and "Agile."

-**2. Smart Job Discovery:**

-*   MySuccessAutomation diligently searches Carleton's MySuccess portal, pinpointing co-op postings that align perfectly with your specified keywords and experience.

-**3. AI-Crafted Cover Letters:**

-*   This is where the magic happens!
-For each promising job on MySuccess, our AI engine dives deep into the job description and your resume.
-*   The result?
-A compelling, tailored cover letter that showcases your most relevant skills and experience.
-Imagine highlighting your "extensive experience in developing Python-based applications" or your "proven expertise in deploying machine learning models on AWS using Agile methodologies."

-**4. Effortless Application Submission:**

-*   MySuccessAutomation takes the reins, seamlessly navigating to the application page on MySuccess.
-*   It auto-fills required fields with your information, attaches your resume and custom cover letter, and then submits the application for you.

-**The Outcome:** Say goodbye to the tedious application grind!
-You're now free to focus on what truly matters: nailing those interviews and securing your dream co-op placement.

 > **Personal Note from the Developer:**
->
-> Apologies for the delayed release.
-Juggling a major project, school, and work commitments has been quite the challenge.
+Apologies for the delayed release.
+Juggling a major project i've yet to release, school, and work commitments has been quite the challenge.
 I haven't personally used MySuccessAutomation in 2024, but only because I'm not in the co-op program this year for unrelated reasons.
-I'm open to opportunities for the summer of 2025 though! #SomeonePleaseHireMeForTheSummerOf2025 😉
+For any employeers or people willing to refer me : I'm open to work opportunities for the summer of 2025 though! #SomeonePleaseGiveMeAJob

 ---

 ## Installation and Execution: Step-by-Step Instructions 🌐